BennettSmith/ebo-planner-cli/CONSTITUTION.md

 ### 6.2.5 PR hygiene

 - PRs should stay small and focused on one issue.
-- Prefer squash-merge with auto-merge enabled (see 6.1.4).
+- Prefer squash-merge, but do not enable auto-merge (see 6.1.4).
 - If an issue needs to be split, the agent MUST create follow-up issues and keep the Project Order consistent.

 ### 6.2.6 Incremental commits (recommended)